The Bankruptcy of Generation X

 One side's argument is an organized emotional trigger for use in spurring an uprising to prevent taxation.
 The opposing side's argument is emotional bloviating for use in avoiding concrete issues.

 I'm not sure anyone is listening anymore, because too many people are scraping to survive now, this day, and cannot look to their own futures, let alone to that of their children and grandchildren.
 Perhaps some of the pseudonyms need to look for work -- There is plenty of opportunity in Healthcare, Health Technologies, Allied Health Services, Engineering (including IT), Engineering Technologies, and the various segments of the Aerospace Industries, as well as some others, like Sales/Sales Representatives/Sales Supervisors.
 Many metro areas are hubs of numerous listings for Truck Drivers or Truck Owner-Operators.

-Studying for a degree that will lead to a job instead of hapahzardly attending college and "getting some sort of degree in the end" is more likely to lead to well paid careers and a lesser risk of suicide over matters of poverty and loss.
+Studying for a degree that will lead to a job instead of haphazardly attending college and "getting some sort of degree in the end" is more likely to lead to well-paid careers and a lesser risk of suicide over matters of poverty and loss.

 Born in year 1937 & earlier = age 65.